harveyramer/harvey-ramer-blog/src/article/three-keys-to-a-website-that-works.md

 title: "3 Keys to a Useful Website That Actually Works"
 date: 2021-03-15
 author: Harvey Ramer
-social_quote: Busy web designers often overlook the fundamentals of the user's experience and neglect search engine visibility in favor of flashy, easy-to-sell websites.
+social_quote: Busy web designers often overlook the fundamentals of the user experience and neglect search engine visibility in favor of flashy websites.
-description: Busy web designers often overlook the fundamentals of the user's experience and neglect search engine visibility in favor of flashy, easy-to-sell websites.
+description: Busy web designers often overlook the fundamentals of the user experience and neglect search engine visibility in favor of flashy websites.
 tags:
   - business
 ---